Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 19%

 Top 3 are all on-pitch authority.
-Stats-led independents and community voices are mid-table, useful as an ensemble, but not as the lead.
+Stats-led independents come in at 34%, sitting just behind pundits.
+Useful as an ensemble, but not as the lead.

 Alerts you'd actually want